How to Start a Glamping Business - The Ultimate Guide (North American Edition)

 - Yurts - Originally used by nomadic tribes, yurts are round tents that have been converted into glamping units in recent years.
 Our friends at Secret Creek make excellent yurts for glamping.

 - Domes - Geodesic domes are becoming hugely popular glamping units across the world.
 Eye-catching yet extremely durable, they provide a great balance between appearance and longevity.
-Trudomes are an example of a renowned dome manufacturer.
+Trudomes are an example of a renowned dome manufacturer, while another company with beautiful glamping domes for sale is EJH Distribution.

 - Glamping pods - These are hugely popular in the UK and are slowly making their way to North America.